ValeriiKlimenko/genKYandOnePion/README.md

 --trig is number of events to generate >0  (default value is 100000)

 --outname is the name of the output file. (default value is genKYandOnePion.dat)

+--docker is an option that sets all the parametes to default values

 An example of all options use: